Malachi Throne: Film appearances

 His film career was not as prolific as his television work, though he did have roles in films such as The Young Lovers (1964), Beau Geste (1966), Code Name: Heraclitus (1967), Assault on the Wayne (1971), The Greatest (1977), Stunts (1977) and Primary Motive (1992).
 He also had a small role in the 2002 film Catch Me if You Can.

 Theater career

 Throne lived in Southern California, and he did much local theater work there.
 He was a member of the Theater West company in Hollywood.
 He also won critical acclaim for several performances with the Fountain Theatre in Los Angeles.
 Much earlier in his career, he had appeared briefly on Broadway (as Mal Thorne) in Reginald Lawrence's Legend of Lizzie and other plays.

 Advertising

-Malachi Throne was a national television spokesman for Ziebart in several advertising campaigns throughout the 1970s.
+Throne was a national television spokesman for Ziebart in several advertising campaigns throughout the 1970s.
 He also narrated the 1976 trailer for the film Star Wars (1977).

-Death
+Personal life and death

+Throne was married to Judith Merians from 1965 to 1992, and Marjorie Bernstein from 1992 until his death.
+He and Merians have two children: Zachary Throne (born 1967) and Josh Throne (born 1969).

 Throne died of lung cancer at his home in Brentwood, California on March 13, 2013, at the age of 84.